Anthony Cumia

-In 2014, Cumia was fired by SiriusXM Radio after posting a series of angry tweets, claiming to have been assaulted by a black woman.
+In 2014, Cumia was fired by SiriusXM Radio after posting a series of racist tweets in which he claimed to have been assaulted by a Black woman.
+In 2015, he was arrested for assaulting his then-girlfriend and pled guilty to third-degree assault and criminal obstruction of breathing.
 He started his own video podcast soon after named The Anthony Cumia Show, which aired until September 2017, when he started The Artie and Anthony Show with comedian and actor Artie Lange.
 In May 2018, Lange left the show and was replaced by Dave Landau; the show's name reverted to The Anthony Cumia Show.

 Early life

-Cumia was born in Flushing, Queens, into an Italian-American family.
+Cumia was born in New York City, into an Italian-American family.
 He has an elder brother, Joe, and a younger sister, Dawn.
 The family lived in various locations on Long Island including Elwood and East Islip.
-Cumia attended Timber Point Elementary School in East Islip, followed by Elwood-John H. Glenn High School in Elwood.
+Cumia attended Timber Point Elementary School in East Islip, followed by Cuba Hill School and Elwood-John H. Glenn High School in Elwood.
 One of his teachers was actress Joyce MacKenzie.
 After his parents separated, Cumia spent his early teenage years living with his father in San Juan Capistrano, California.

 Before he started his radio career, Cumia installed heating, ventilation, and air conditioning systems.
 He wanted to get into radio, and was influenced by popular New York City personalities Howard Stern and Don Imus.

 Career

 Opie and Anthony (1994–2014)

 Cumia first met radio personality Gregg "Opie" Hughes when the latter held an O. J. Simpson song parody contest on his Nighttime Attitude show on Long Island radio station WBAB.
-He and Joe decided to enter the contest, and recorded an entry as Rotgut titled "Gonna Electric Shock OJ" to the tune of "(Sittin' On) The Dock of the Bay" by Otis Redding.
+He and his brother Joe decided to enter the contest, and recorded an entry as Rotgut titled "Gonna Electric Shock OJ" to the tune of "(Sittin' On) The Dock of the Bay" by Otis Redding.
 The song was a hit with Hughes, who played it several times on his show and, in September 1994, invited the Cumias to the studio to perform the song live.
-Cumia began to contribute and produce comedy bits for Hughes and the station's morning show soon after, while working his installation job.
-By early 1995, Hughes and Cumia decided to become the hosts of their own radio show, and Hughes produced an air check and sent it to several stations.
+Cumia began to contribute and produce comedy bits for Hughes and the station's morning show soon after.

 Hughes and Cumia accepted an offer to host afternoons at WAAF in Boston, Massachusetts, and launched Opie and Anthony in March 1995.
 Cumia originally thought that by getting into radio he would make very good money, but later said his salary at WAAF was barely higher than doing manual labour.
 The pair were fired in April 1998 for an April Fool's Day prank that had listeners believe Boston Mayor Thomas Menino was killed in a car accident while transporting a young female Haitian prostitute.
-Cumia referred to their days on WAAF as the most cringe-inducing moments of his career.